yuliacl/GermEval2025-Flausch-Erkennung/index.md

 ### Background

-The task is to identify expressions of "candy speech" (Flausch) in online posts (YouTube comments).
+The task is to identify expressions of candy speech („Flausch“) in online posts (YouTube comments).
-We define Flausch as an expression of positive attitudes in social media toward individuals or their output (videos, comments, etc.).
+We define candy speech as an expression of positive attitudes in social media toward individuals or their output (videos, comments, etc.).
-The purpose of Flausch is to encourage, cheer up, support and empower others.
+The purpose of candy speech is to encourage, cheer up, support and empower others.
 It can be viewed as the counterpart to hate speech, as it also aims to influence the self-image of the target person or group, but in a positive way.

 ### Motivation